The Large Core of College Admission Markets: Theory and Evidence: Empirical Findings

 Column (2) of \cref{tab:core_size} presents the results of changing \SRDA to \SPDA.
 As predicted by \cref{prop:rural}, \SPDA and \SRDA assign the same number of applicants.
 Furthermore, changing the assignment mechanism from \SRDA to \SPDA only changes the allocation of 8 applicants (approximately 0.01\%).
 Consistent with \cref{prop:consensus}, all 8 applicants prefer their \SPDA assignment.

 According to \cref{prop:dgs}, only the 8 applicants who strictly prefer the outcome of \SPDA to \SRDA have an incentive to misrepresent their preferences under \SRDA.
-This finding supports our reliance on reported preferences in our interpretation of winners and losers.
+This finding supports our reliance on reported preferences in our interpretation of winners and losers.\footnote{To verify that applicants had limited incentives to misrepresent their preferences, we also conducted a simulation study.
+We added to each applicants' ROL all contracts with 6 programs in fields that appear on the original ROL.
+We then drew a random ROL consisting of all these contracts uniformly at random and ran \SPDA and \SRDA.
+We repeated this process 100 times.
+On average, 7.1 applicants (out of the 108,854) could manipulate \SRDA.
+We repeated this analysis requiring that the funded contract in each program is ranked higher than the unfunded contract with the same program in all ROLs.
+On average, 7.4 applicants could manipulate \SRDA.}

-\subsection{Characteristics of Winners and Losers}
+\subsubsection{Characteristics of Winners and Losers}

-\Cref{tab:student_comparison_h3} compares the characteristics of winners and losers for Algorithm 3.\footnote{Appendix Tables~ \ref{tab:student_comparison_h1} and \ref{tab:student_comparison_h2} show these comparisons for Algorithms 1 and 2, , respectively.} On average, winners' SES is lower than losers'.
-The share of disadvantaged applicants among winners is 6.1 percent relative to 2.6 percent among losers.
+\Cref{tab:student_comparison_h2} compares the characteristics of winners and losers for the preference flip algorithm.
+On average, winners' SES is lower than losers'.
+The share of disadvantaged applicants among winners is 6.0 percent relative to 2.5 percent among losers.
 Additionally, the average per-capita income in winners' settlements of residence is lower, the average NABC-based SES index in their high schools is higher, and they are less likely to live in the capital or a county capital.

-\Cref{tab:student_comparison_h3} also reveals that, on average, winners have lower academic achievement than losers.
+\Cref{tab:student_comparison_h2} also reveals that, on average, winners have lower academic achievement than losers.
 The average 11th-grade GPA among winners is 3.5, relative to 3.7 among losers.
-The difference corresponds to 0.25 (=(3.689-3.483)/0.84) standard deviations of the distribution of college applicants' 11th-grade GPA.
-In summary, the winners from changing the merit-based benchmark assignment mechanism to our alternate algorithm are lower-achieving low-SES applicants.
+The difference corresponds to 0.26 (=(3.690-3.475)/0.84) standard deviations of the distribution of college applicants' 11th-grade GPA.
+In summary, applicants who prefer the assignment resulting from the preference flip algorithm to the merit-based benchmark are lower-achieving low-SES applicants.

-\subsection{Geographic Mobility}
+\subsubsection{Geographic Mobility}

-In this section, we examine the effect of our alternate algorithms on geographic mobility.
-Geographic mobility is affected through winners who get newly assigned or get assigned to a new program at another location, and through the smaller number of losers who get unassigned or get assigned to a new program at another location.
-We find that our alternate algorithms increase geographic mobility, especially to the periphery.